TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 (Sec:DetCofactors:Triangular)=

-## Determinants of Triangular Matrices
+## Determinants of triangular matrices

 The next example is meant to illustrate a more general property.